imperva/dsfkit/README.md

 If the DSF environment has not been deployed using the eDSF Kit, it is also necessary to satisfy the following prerequisites:

-1. Allow outbound connections from the DSF Husb and Agentless Gateways to the S3 bucket containing the DSF installation software.
+1. Grant the DSF Hubs and Agentless Gateways IAM roles access to the S3 bucket containing the DSF installation software, use the permissions specified here - [IAM Permissions for Granting Access to DSF Installation](/permissions_samples/DSFIntallationAccessPermissions.txt).
-2. Grant the DSF Hubs and Agentless Gateways IAM roles access to the DSF installation software, use the permissions specified here - [IAM Permissions for Granting Access to DSF Installation](/permissions_samples/DSFIntallationAccessPermissions.txt).
+2. Allow outbound connections from the DSF Husb and Agentless Gateways to the S3 bucket containing the DSF installation software.
 3. AWS CLI installed on the DSF Hubs and Agentless Gateways.

 ## Upgrade Software Location and Versioning